kexin09b4/ShiftJS/README.md

 ##### _Planned Expansions..._

 * Working to include queue
-* Will include the ability to determine "easing" value
 * Will include built-in methods for specific transitions: fadeIn()/fadeOut(), rotate(), zoomIn()/zoomOut(), etc.